lua-rocks/tl-tl/readme.md

 This repository contains minimal presets for comfortable work with a [Teal](https://github.com/teal-language/tl)-based project.

+PLEASE NOTE: THIS REPO IS UNDER DEVELOPMENT AND NOT INTENDED FOR ANYONE YET!

 ## Branches

 + **main** - for pure teal project